 The more measurements, the closer the average will be to the truth.

 Once this subthread was marked off topic, which lowers it on the page, one sees that the top subthreads are all pretty thoughtful.
 In other words, once you account for the contrarian dynamic (first wave of dismissive comments, second angry wave dismissing the dismissals and getting voted to the top), HN is doing reasonably well in this case.
-The contrarian dynamic is generic and has nothing to do specifically with climate, any more than it does with race (which was the context in the discussion I just linked to).
+The contrarian dynamic happens in general; it has nothing to do specifically with climate, any more than with race (which was the context in the thread I just linked to).

 Genuinely, I think HN is now worse than reddit, only reddit has some actual funny/entertaining comments while HN is just...
 I don't know low effort tedium pretending to be insight?